fathurhdytt/PetRoll/README.md

 # 🐾 PetRoll🛞

-**PetRoll** is a simple virtual pet game built with SwiftUI, designed to make the experience of waiting for the BSD Link more fun and engaging.
+**PetRoll** is a simple virtual pet game built with SwiftUI, designed to make the experience of waiting for the BSD Link more fun.
 Feed your pet, guess Indonesian food through emoji quizzes, and unlock special content when you’re at the BSD Link stop!

 ---